Prevention Quality Indicators Overview

 With high-quality, community-based primary care, hospitalization for these illnesses often can be avoided.
 Although other factors outside the direct control of the health care system, such as poor environmental conditions or lack of patient adherence to treatment recommendations, can result in hospitalization, the PQIs provide a good starting point for assessing quality of health services in the community.
 Because the PQIs are calculated using readily available hospital administrative data, they are an easy-to-use and inexpensive screening tool.
 They can be used to provide a window into the community — to identify unmet community health care needs, to monitor how well complications from a number of common conditions are being avoided in the outpatient setting, and to compare performance of local health care systems across communities.

 For more information about the Prevention Quality Indicators, download the Prevention Quality Indicators Brochure.

 Prevention Quality Indicators Resources

-- Individual Measure Technical Specifications — Provides a breakdown of the calculations used to formulate each PQI; each technical specification document includes a brief description of the measure, numerator information, denominator information and details on cases that should be excluded from calculations.
+- Individual Measure Technical Specifications (ICD 9 only version) — Provides a breakdown of the calculations used to formulate each PQI; each technical specification document includes a brief description of the measure, numerator information, denominator information and details on cases that should be excluded from calculations.

 - Log of Coding Updates and Revisions — Provides tables summarizing the revisions made to the PQI software, software documentation and the technical specification documents since the original release of these documents in November 2001; the tables also reflect changes to indicator specifications based on updates to ICD-9-CM and MS-DRG codes through Fiscal Year 2013 (effective October 1, 2012) and incorporate coding updates that were implemented in both versions of the PQI software (SAS and Windows)